 Spring wildflowers are important sources of food for hungry queen bumble bees as they emerge after a long hibernation through the winter.
 After locating a suitable nest site, a bumble bee queen depends upon spring flowers for pollen and nectar to provision her nest and begin her colony’s growth.
 Waterleaf (Hydrophyllum spp.), bluebells (Mertensia spp.), Jacob’s ladder (Polemonium spp.), columbine (Aquilegia spp.), and wild geranium (Geranium spp.) are all highly attractive to bumble bees.

 In garden settings, spring wildflowers are hardy plants that are tolerant of most soils and grow well in dappled sunlight, particularly under deciduous trees.
 They do not spread aggressively.
 Bare-root or potted plants are available from nurseries.
-Why not welcome spring to your garden by incorporating some of these beautiful wildflower varieties into your own garden?
+Why not welcome spring to your garden by incorporating some of these beautiful wildflower varieties?